5 FREE Machine Embroidery File Format Converters

 These design files contain the most extensive design information of all file types and can be scaled without decreased design integrity and converted to any other format without information loss.

-However, most embroidery machines cannot read native design files, so you must first convert or export the design to a machine file.
+However, embroidery machines cannot read native design files, so you must first convert or export the design to a machine file.

-2. Machine Files (aka Stitch Files)
+B. Machine Files (Stitch Files)

 Machine embroidery file formats are specific to different brands of embroidery machines.
 Examples include JEF, PES, HUS, and XXX for Janome, Brother, Husqvarna, and Singer, respectively.